App Configuration — Agentuity Documentation

 Additional files:

 Git behavior: The default .gitignore ignores .env.
-Other env files (.env.development, .env.local) are not ignored by default.
+Other env files (.env.development, .env.local, profile-specific files) are not ignored by default.
 Add any files containing secrets to your .gitignore.

 Infrastructure as Code